Mixture of Concept Bottleneck Experts: Instantiations of

 \section{Instantiations of \classacrosingular}

-\classacro{} encompass a broad spectrum of CBM architectures, including existing concept-based methods that can be interpreted as particular inference choices within our unified framework.
-For a mapping between specific choices in our framework and existing CBMs\footnote{Some concept-based models~\citep{zarlenga2022concept, ismail2023concept} leak extra information from $x$, achieving higher accuracy at the expense of the semantic transparency.
-As we want to preserve semantic transparency, we do not consider these approaches in our framework.}, we refer to Appendix~\ref{app:existing_cbms}.
+\classacro{} encompass a broad spectrum of CBM architectures, including existing concept-based methods that can be interpreted as particular choices within our unified framework.
+For a mapping between specific choices in our framework and existing CBMs, we refer to Appendix~\ref{app:existing_cbms}.

 Beyond capturing existing models, \classacro{} enables the creation of CBMs that explore previously unconsidered configurations.
 These instances model $p(t \mid x)$ as a mixture of expression trees (\cref{eq:tree_mixture}), ensuring predictive accuracy while maintaining global interpretability.
 For instance, models employing linear functions with more than one expert have yet to be defined; at the same time, functional forms different from linear or Boolean expressions have yet to be considered.
 To fill this gap, we first propose a model fixing the \emph{structure} ($o$, $e$, $v$) of the expression tree to a parametric linear form over all concepts, while learning only its parameters.
 Second, we consider a scenario in which the user aims to discover the structure of an expression while retaining control by restricting the vocabulary to a set of known, admissible operators $\mc{W}$.
 Under this setting, the functional form is fully determined by the chosen operators $\mc{W}$.
+Figure~\ref{fig:symbolic_pipeline} illustrates both instantiations.

 \mypar{\linear{} (\linearacro).} Our first instantiation extends the standard CBM~\citep{koh2020concept} to accommodate a mixture of specialized linear expressions while retaining its original functional form. \linearacro{} restricts the expression tree to a linear structure but permits selection from a finite set of $M$ distinct linear expressions.
 The conditional distribution in \cref{{eq:memory_factorization}} can be rewritten as: